Knowledge mining of unstructured information: application to cyber-domain: Results and analysis on an experimental dataset

-The standardized distributions for the four different variables to the right in Eq.~\ref{Eq:risk-variables} are shown in Fig. \ref{fig:risklevels}.
+The standardized distributions for the four different variables to the right in Eq.~(\ref{Eq:risk-variables}) are shown in Fig. \ref{fig:risklevels}.
 Overall, the distributions between the classes seem to differ from one another, the attack distribution having a longer tail and more positive mean.
 It is notable that the distribution of the first neighbor's (country) risk is very similar between the attack days, whereas the second neighbor's risk shows a difference between the attack days and non-attack days.
-The differences between attack days and sampled attack days in the distributions or risk values hint that there is some commonality within the classes, thus encouraging us to investigate it further.
-Performing a dimensionality reduction in the form of principle component analysis (See Fig. \ref{fig:confmat} left panel) results in components explaining 94\% of the variance (83\% and 11\% for the two components).
-The component weights are shown in Table \ref{table:coeffs}.
-These weights can be interpret as two different risk factors, industry-based and system-based risk.
-The industry-based risk in this situation can be reasoned from the higher factors for the industry nodes in the first principal component and the system-based risk can be considered due to negative factors to all but $i$.
-Also judging from the Figure \ref{fig:confmat}, the second component differentiates between risk from the secondary industries and the first neighbor nodes as well as the second neighbor country.
-The small factors for first neighbor country $C$ are apparent from the overlap in the variable's distribution shown in Figure \ref{fig:risklevels}.
+The differences between attack days and sampled attack days in the distributions or risk values show that there is some commonality within the classes.